chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

 A two-dimensional block of fluid is heated from its bottom wall at :math:`t = 0` s.
 The temperature of the bottom wall is equal to :math:`T_h=50`, the temperature of the top wall is equal to :math:`T_c=0`, and the left and right walls are insulated.
 By heating the fluid from the bottom wall, the buoyant force (natural convection) creates vortices inside the fluid.
 The shape and number of these vortices mainly depend on the Rayleigh number [1, 2]:

     .. math::
-        \text{Ra} = \frac{\rho^2 \beta g (T_h - T_c) H^3}{k \mu}
+        \text{Ra} = \frac{\rho^2 \beta g (T_h - T_c) H^3 c_p}{k \mu}

-where :math:`\rho` is the fluid density, :math:`\beta` denotes the thermal expansion coefficient, :math:`g` is the magnitude of gravitational acceleration, :math:`T_h` and :math:`T_c` are the hot wall and the cold wall temperatures, :math:`H` denotes the characteristic length, :math:`k` is the thermal conduction coefficient, and :math:`\mu` and :math:`\nu` are the dynamic and kinematic viscosities, :math:`c_p` is the specific thermal capacity, and :math:`\lambda` is the enthalpy of melting.
+where :math:`\rho` is the fluid density, :math:`g` is the magnitude of gravitational acceleration, :math:`H` denotes the characteristic length, :math:`k` is the thermal conduction coefficient, and :math:`\mu` is the dynamic viscosity, and :math:`c_p` is the specific thermal capacity.

-In this example, we simulate the Rayleigh-Benard convection problem at two Rayleigh numbers of 10000 and 25000.
+In this example, we simulate the Rayleigh-Bénard convection problem at two Rayleigh numbers of 10000 and 25000.
 According to the literature [1, 2], we should see different numbers (2 and 3 vortices at Ra=10000 and 25000, respectively) of vortices in the fluid at these two Rayleigh numbers.
 Note that in this example, we change the Ra number by changing the thermal conduction coefficient of the fluid.

 .. note::
-    All the four boundary conditions are ``noslip``, and an external gravity field of :math:`-10` is applied in the :math:`y` direction.
+    All four boundary conditions are ``noslip``, and an external gravity field of :math:`-10` is applied in the :math:`y` direction.